ERV Nene Hatun: Characteristics

 The vessel's services are marine salvage, towing up to 205.4 t, fire fighting (FiFi III), diving Services, dynamic positioning (Kongsberg DP2) services, victim accommodation, marine pollution detection and fighting, marine pollution analysis, helicopter service, offshore control and command as well as stand-by service at all weather and sea conditions.
 The ship's emergency care hospital has 20 beds.

 Equipped with an external fire fighting system of class FiFi III, she can throw water up to 150 m distance from the vessel, to a height of 70 m on three monitors at 10000 m3/h water flow rate.
 The deck crane's safe working load (SWL) is 12.5 t.
 She is able to carry up to 1000 m3 boom containment oil spill.
 Her landing deck allows the landing and take-off of helicopters with weights up to 11 tons.

 Service history

-As of summer 2021, Nene Hatun has accomplished 25 total operations of diverse nature from her commissioning in 2015.
+As of mid 2021, Nene Hatun had accomplished 25 total operations of diverse nature from her commissioning in 2015.

-On 28 January 2021, she participated in a salvage operation for M/V Petra Star, a Russian bulk carrier in ballast en route from Istanbul to Port Kavkaz, which ran aground due to engine failure in stormy weather conditions at the northern end of Istanbul Strait in Black Sea.

-By March 2021, it was announced that the emergency response ship was ready to take part in the salvage operation for the container ship Ever Given, which blocked the Suez Canal after grounding.

-By early August 2021, she was deployed from Istanbul to the Ören neighborhood of the Milas district in Muğla Province, southwestern Turkey, where ongoing wildfires jeopardized the Yeniköy power station.
+On 28 January 2021, she participated in a salvage operation for MV Petra Star, a Russian bulk carrier in ballast en route from Istanbul to Port Kavkaz, which ran aground due to engine failure in stormy weather conditions at the northern end of Istanbul Strait in the Black Sea.
+By March, it was announced that the emergency response ship was ready to take part in the salvage operation for the container ship Ever Given, which blocked the Suez Canal after grounding.
+By early August, she was deployed from Istanbul to the Ören neighborhood of the Milas district in Muğla Province, southwestern Turkey, where ongoing wildfires jeopardized the Yeniköy power station.
 She was moored 300 m offshore to intervene when necessary.